pmbstyle/trofimov.ca/src/blog/a-journey-with-alice-part-1.md

 ---
-title: A Journey with Alice (Part 1)
+title: A Journey with Alice (Part 1) - I want my own personal AI assistant
 date: 2025-08-09
 author: Slava Trofimov
-excerpt: Developing a Personal Desktop AI Assistant.
+excerpt: AI entered our daily lives very abruptly.
+What seemed impossible just a few years ago is now ordinary.
+OpenAI popularized the idea of interacting with AI via chat, and it instantly became incredibly cool.
+Say what you will, but ChatGPT changed the world and changed us.
+Like many others, I’ve been closely following every twist and turn in AI’s development, and I always wanted to experiment with it myself...
 ---

 # A Journey with Alice (Part 1)